vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

     Create some MTM, the margin account should be updated while order margin account should not (<a name="0019-MCAL-067" href="#0019-MCAL-067">0019-MCAL-067</a>)

+**When a party has a position and an order which offsets the position:**

+- When the party places a new long order of `2` with price `15912` which offsets the existing position, and the market is in continuous trading.

+  - The margin account should not change as no additional margin is required (<a name="0019-MCAL-038" href="#0019-MCAL-038">0019-MCAL-038</a>)

+  - When the party switches to cross margin mode, the margin accounts will not be updated until the next MTM (<a name="0019-MCAL-036" href="#0019-MCAL-036">0019-MCAL-036</a>)

+  - The order will be rejected if the party does not have enough asset in the general account (<a name="0019-MCAL-037" href="#0019-MCAL-037">0019-MCAL-037</a>)

+  - When the party place a new long order of `10` with price `145000` and the party has existing short position of `3`, and the market is in continuous trading.
+The margin account should have additional amount `limit price * size * margin factor = 145000 x (10-3) x 0.9 = 913500` added if the party has enough asset in the general account(<a name="0019-MCAL-039" href="#0019-MCAL-039">0019-MCAL-039</a>)

+  - When increasing the `margin factor` and the party does not have enough asset in the general account to cover the new maintenance margin, then the new margin factor will be rejected (<a name="0019-MCAL-040" href="#0019-MCAL-040">0019-MCAL-040</a>)

 **Amending order:**

   - When the party cancels the order, the order magin should be `0`(<a name="0019-MCAL-041" href="#0019-MCAL-041">0019-MCAL-041</a>)